glutanimate/frozen-fields/docs/description.md

 To freeze/unfreeze a field, just **click the adjacent snowflake** or use the corresponding **hotkey** (`F9` by default).
 A blue snowflake means that the field is frozen and a grey snowflake means that the field is unfrozen.

+**HOTKEYS**

+- `F9`: toggle field between frozen and unfrozen
+- `Shift + F9`: toggle status for all fields

+**RELEASE LOG**

+- 2018-02-??: **v2.0.0** – Refactored code-base, transitioned to Anki 2.1, added config file
+- 2018-01-20: Fixed snowflake icon being pasted into fields under some circumstances (thanks to [Dmitry](https://github.com/ankitest/)!)
+- 2017-03-20: Refactored code-base, added hotkey for toggling all fields
+- 2015-10-11: Added hotkeys
+- 2012: **v1.0.0**? – Initial release by Tiago Barroso

+**LATEST CHANGES AND NEWS**

+*2018-02-??* **v2.0.0**

+This is the first public release of my fork of Tiago Barroso's *Frozen Fields* add-on.
+I would like to extend my heartfelt gratitude to all of what he has done for the Anki community over the years.

+This update is meant to carry on his legacy by adding Anki 2.1 support, refactoring some parts of the codebase, and fixing a few smaller issues.
+All of this was made possible through the generous support of a fellow Anki user who would like to remain anonymous.

+An overview of the most important changes in this release follows below:

+- **New**: Anki 2.1 compatibility
+- **New**: Hotkey for toggling all fields (default: `Shift+F9`)
+- **New**: Configurable hotkeys
+- **Changed**: Field toggles only appear when adding notes (having them available in the browser or while editing cards didn't make much sense)
+- **Fixed**: Fix rare instances of snowflake icon being pasted into fields (thanks to [Dmitry Mikheev](https://github.com/ankitest/)!)

 **COMPATIBILITY**

 Initial tests have shown this add-on to both work on Anki 2.0 and Anki 2.1.
 However, as the Anki 2.1 release line is still in beta, I cannot provide any kind of official support for this platform. **Please do not report issues with Anki 2.1 in the review section below**.
 Instead, please report all issues you encounter on [GitHub](https://github.com/glutanimate/frozen-fields/issues).

-**HOTKEYS**

-- `F9`: toggle field between frozen and unfrozen
-- `Shift + F9`: toggle status for all fields

 **CONFIGURATION**

-The hotkeys can be customized by either using Anki 2.1's inbuilt add-on configuration screen, or by manually editing the corresponding config keys in `frozen_fields/meta.json` in Anki's add-on folder (Anki 2.0).
+The hotkeys can be customized by either using Anki 2.1's inbuilt add-on configuration screen (*Tools* → *Add-ons* → select *Frozen Fields* → click on *Config*), or by manually editing the corresponding config keys in `frozen_fields/meta.json` in Anki's add-on folder (Anki 2.0) [the config.json file contains the default values and **should not be modified**.].

-**CHANGELOG**

-2018-02-? – Refactored code-base, transitioned to Anki 2.1, added config file 2018-01-20 – Fix snowflake icon being pasted into fields under some circumstances (thanks to [Dmitry](https://github.com/ankitest/)!)
-2017-03-20 – Refactored code-base, added hotkey for toggling all fields 2015-10-11 – Added hotkeys
-2012 – Original add-on release

 **SUPPORT**